Dealing With Anxiety at Work: Evidence-Based Strategies

 What causes anxiety at work?

-The HSE identifies six primary sources: excessive demands, lack of control over work, insufficient support, interpersonal conflict, unclear role expectations, and poorly managed change.
-Anxiety is a proportionate response to genuine stressors in most cases, not a sign of weakness.
-The problem arises when the anxiety system remains active beyond the triggering event and begins to generalise.
+The HSE identifies six primary sources: excessive demands, lack of control over your work, insufficient support, interpersonal conflict, unclear role expectations, and poorly managed change.
+In most cases anxiety is a proportionate response to genuine stressors, not a sign of weakness.
+The problem starts when the alarm stays active after the trigger has passed and begins to generalise to other situations.

 How can I manage anxiety during a stressful work day?

-Short-term: structured breathing (lengthened exhalation), brief physical movement, and naming the anxious thought explicitly rather than suppressing it can reduce acute intensity.
-Longer-term: addressing the underlying trigger, limiting excessive availability outside hours, and building in recovery time between high-demand periods.
-These are complementary, not alternatives.
+Short-term: structured breathing with a longer exhale, brief physical movement, and naming the anxious thought out loud or on paper rather than suppressing it can bring the intensity down quickly.
+Longer-term: dealing with the underlying trigger, limiting how available you make yourself outside working hours, and building recovery time into high-demand periods.
+These work together, not as alternatives to each other.

 Is anxiety at work a disability?

-Under the Equality Act 2010, anxiety can qualify as a disability if it is a long-term mental or physical impairment with a substantial adverse effect on ability to carry out normal day-to-day activities.
-If this applies, employers have a legal duty to make reasonable adjustments.
-A GP or occupational health assessment can help clarify whether your situation meets the threshold.
+Under the Equality Act 2010, anxiety can qualify as a disability if it's a long-term mental or physical impairment with a substantial adverse effect on your ability to carry out normal day-to-day activities.
+If it does, your employer has a legal duty to make reasonable adjustments.
+A GP or occupational health assessment can help clarify whether your situation meets that threshold.

 When should I see a GP about work anxiety?

-If anxiety is significantly disrupting your sleep, concentration, or ability to perform at work, and has persisted for more than a few weeks despite your own attempts to manage it, a GP consultation is appropriate.
-You do not need to be in crisis.
-GPs routinely help people manage anxiety at lower levels of severity and can point towards effective treatment pathways including NHS Talking Therapies.
+If anxiety is significantly disrupting your sleep, concentration, or ability to do your job, and it's persisted for more than a few weeks despite your own attempts to manage it, book a GP appointment.
+You don't need to be in crisis to justify going.
+GPs routinely help people manage anxiety at far lower levels of severity than you might assume, and can point you towards effective treatment including NHS Talking Therapies.